Due to staffing shortages and severe weather, American Airlines canceled almost 1,500 flights.

 “As more weather moves through the system, our staffing becomes constrained as crew members are pulled out of their usual flight sequences,” the airline explained.

-American Airlines noted in an internal letter obtained by ABC News that its main hub, Dallas Fort Worth International Airport, was also affected by heavy winds, which contributed to the travel disruptions.
+American Airlines reported in an internal letter obtained by ABC News that its main hub, Dallas Fort Worth International Airport, was slammed by high winds, which contributed to the travel disruptions.

 Despite huge delays and cancellations, American Airlines expects 1,800 flight attendants to return from leave on Monday, with more expected by December 1.
 In the fourth quarter, the airline intends to hire more people.

 The problems with American Airlines follow Southwest’s huge delays and cancellations in early October.
-The setback was blamed on “weather and other external factors,” according to the business.
+The delay was blamed on “weather and other external constraints,” according to the business.
 Southwest said that the epidemic caused schedule and staffing problems, which exacerbated the problem.

 Southwest published a statement on Oct.
 13 promising customers that operations would resume as soon as possible following the lengthy delays.